godwnwaswa/DrissChain/CONTRACT.md

 ### Storage

-Before we dig in, we need to know that a contract's storage is a key-value object.
+Before we dig deeper, we need to understand that a contract's storage is a key-value object.

 * Store into storage: `store key, value`.
 * Pull from storage and store it into a variable: `pull var_name, key`.